 The Amalfi Coast is one of the most popular places on the southern coast of Italy; 50km of Mediterranean scenery, colourful little towns and gorgeous beaches.
-Known for being the favourite holiday spot of the rich and glamorous, it’s a beautiful part of the country that is home to locations like Positano, Ravello and Sorrento all of which have a unique charm and plenty to offer every kind of visitor.
+Known for being a favorite holiday spot of the rich and glamorous, it’s a beautiful part of the country that is home to locations like Positano, Ravello, and Sorrento – all of which have a unique charm and plenty to offer every kind of visitor.

-The Romans were the first to discover the Amalfi Coast as a vacation destination, and many built villas along the coast where they would spend the summers with their family enjoying the weather, scenery and range of attractions.
-It was put firmly on the map when wealthy Europeans began visiting the area as part of their ‘grand tour’ and has only grown in popularity since then.
+The Romans were the first to discover the Amalfi Coast as a vacation destination and many built villas along the coast, where they would spend the summers enjoying the weather, scenery, and range of attractions.
+It was put firmly on the map when wealthy Europeans began visiting the area as part of their ‘grand tour’, and has only grown in popularity since then.

 If you’re visiting Italy in March, a trip to the Amalfi Coast is an excellent way to spend your time.
 Here’s our guide to getting the best out of your vacation, including what to see and do and what to wear at the Amalfi Coast in March.

 The Amalfi Coast climate is known for being hot and sunny from late in the spring through to the end of summer, and it starts to get a little warmer if you visit in March.
 You won’t get any of the classic southern coast weather (unless you’re really lucky) and there is a fair chance of wet weather too, but conditions are ideal for walking and sightseeing around the towns and villages.

 The average Amalfi Coast temperature in March is 15°C-16°C during the day, which will feel pleasant enough when the sun is out but may still require a jacket or a thin coat.
 In the evenings the temperature can still drop to below 10°C, so unless you’re particularly immune to the cold, you probably won’t do much dining outside once the sun has set.